john-james-ai/BreastCancerDetection/jbook/content/01_eda/03_data_prep.md

 ## Build DICOM Dataset

 Developing an image preprocessing approach requires visibility into image metadata, currently buried in individual DICOM files.
 Our first task is to extract these data and store them in a more accessible format.
 Note: There are 10,239 images in the dataset according to [TCIA](https://wiki.cancerimagingarchive.net/pages/image_viewpage.action?pageId=22516629#2251662935562334b1e043a3a0512554ef512cad).
-The DICOM image file for case_id 'P_01382_LEFT_mass_MLO_1' was corrupt, and could not be read.
+The DICOM image file for mmg_id 'P_01382_LEFT_mass_MLO_1' was corrupt, and could not be read.
 Therefore, we will have a total of 10,238 images.

 ```{code-cell}
 LOCATION = "data/image/0_raw"